Continuing to breastfeed beyond the first year: breastfeeding “forever.”

 As a child grows, breastfeeding becomes much less about nutrition and much more about comfort and pleasure in the interaction between mother and child.
 It is a nice way to relax for both of you, a way to reconnect after separation, to provide reassurance for any worry, to soothe a grazed knee, to calm any turbulence, and especially to ease into sleep.
 It is a useful box of tricks for any mother—a super power, no less!
-Instead of viewing sustained nursing as something to question, perhaps the real query should be,
+Instead of viewing sustained breastfeeding as something to question, perhaps the real query should be,

 What is there to be gained by abruptly putting an end to the breastfeeding relationship?

 Some worry that continuing to breastfeed will make a child overly dependent on his mother in the future.
 Many presume that a child won’t grow out of breastfeeding unless he is forced.
 In reality, it’s a natural process for all children.
-It may seem as though it is going to go on forever, but in the context of a lifetime (even for those who keep on going for years) it is a very small small part of it, and the health benefits breastfeeding confers may even add a few years to your life expectancy .
+It may seem as though it is going to go on forever, but in the context of a lifetime (even for those who keep on going for years) it is a very small small part of it, and the health benefits breastfeeding confers may even add a few years to your life expectancy.

-When my first son, Felix, was born, I was determined to breastfeed him.
+When my first son was born, I was determined to breastfeed him.
 It was an uphill struggle in which my perseverance eventually paid off.
 When we reached the six-month mark, it seemed as though we’d only just got into the swing of things.
 To my surprise, I was enjoying my new social circle of mums and babies and getting out and about with a breastfeeding baby was surprisingly simple.
 But I hadn’t realized just how helpless and dependent a six-month-old baby was.
 We certainly couldn’t have managed life easily without breastfeeding.

 When he celebrated his first birthday, he still clearly exhibited a need to breastfeed even though he was eating several solid meals a day.
 He didn’t like cow’s milk and my milk was readily available.
 Breastfeeding was quick and easy and had become a natural part of mothering to me.
 There seemed to be no need to stop just yet.

-Once Felix was in “big boy’s” shoes he was a bit more of an acrobat during our breastfeeding sessions, but he was obviously still a baby.
+Once he was in “big boy’s” shoes he was a bit more of an acrobat during our breastfeeding sessions, but he was obviously still a baby.
 When he tumbled over and hurt himself and cried, offering the breast was so much more efficient than rocking or soothing with other methods.
 A few minutes of nursing worked wonders no matter what the upset was.

-By the time he reached his second birthday, Felix was steadier on his feet but emotionally still a bit wobbly.
+By the time he reached his second birthday, my son was steadier on his feet but emotionally still a bit wobbly.
 Putting him to my breast was a great way to calm this fractious, tired, or over-stimulated toddler, and it soothed me, too!
 As time went by—he was three before I knew it—breastfeeding had become something familiar in a world full of new experiences.
 It was special for both of us: a way of connecting, relaxing, drifting to sleep, forgiving, reconnecting after separations, and a way of grounding.
-Breastfeeding was a source of comfort and nourishment when Felix was ill and could take no other food.
+Breastfeeding was a source of comfort and nourishment when he was ill and could take no other food.